 If you are 16 or 17, you will need to bring a parent or legal guardian along with you.
 In addition to this, you will need your DE-964 certificate that indicates you have completed 32 full hours of the teen drivers’ education course.
 If you are under 18, you will also need to bring proof of enrollment to show that you are in school.
 You also need a completion certificate from the Impact Texas Teen Drivers video that is dated within 90 days of your test.
 If you are 18 and have completed this program, you need to bring the same document along with you.

-18+ Adults Applying for a Texas Drivers License
+Adults (18+) – Requirements for a Texas Drivers License

 If you are between the ages of 18 and 24, you will need a valid ADE-1317 certificate as it will confirm that you completed the adult driver’s education course.
 In addition to this, you will need a certificate of completion of the Impact Texas Young Drivers video dated within 90 days of your test.
 If you are at the age of 25 and above, you will also need the ITYD certificate.
 This is currently in lieu of the Impact Texas Adult Driver video, which the DPS has not yet published.

-Before you begin your drivers test, the vehicle you wish to use needs to meet some requirements set out by the state.
+Before you begin your DPS road test, the vehicle you wish to use needs to meet some requirements set out by the state.
 These requirements include:

 - Two license plates with the exception of a single out-of-state or temporary plates